JesperDramsch/phd-thesis/3d-time-warping-for-4d-data/index.rst

   :alt: Training Losses over time with the KL-divergence at the sampling layer, the data loss calculated by MSE, and the combined total loss.
-  :name: 3d:fig:loss
+  :name: fig-loss

-  Training Losses over time with the KL-divergence at the sampling layer, the data loss calculated by MSE, and the combined total loss.
+  Figure 7.4: Training Losses over time with the KL-divergence at the sampling layer, the data loss calculated by MSE, and the combined total loss.

 The data situation for this experiment is special in the sense that the method is self-supervised.
 We therefore do not provide a validation